ufo22940268/heropicker/README.md

 - launch OW
 - press <kbd>F3</kbd>
 - it will automatically pick hero for you.
+- script will stop when hero is selected.
+And you can press <kbd>F3</kbd> any time to stop script.
 ## TODO

 - [ ] only support 1920x1080 resolution.